UCSC-Treehouse/pipelines/treeshop.md

     docker-machine rm [machine name]

 Press `y` to confirm deletion.

-If you used floating IPs you may need to log into openstack in order to release them.
+You may need to log into openstack in order to release the Floating IPs you used.
+While connected to the VPN, log into Openstack via http://podcloud.pod/.
+On the left side of the screen, under the 'Compute' menu, click on 'Access & Security'.
+In the middle of the screen, under **Access & Security**, click on the 'Floating IPs' tab.
+Under the 'Mapped Fixed IP Address' column (if you click the column name, the rows will be sorted alphabetically), if you see a row containing 'None XX.XXX.X.XX' (X stands for a number 0-9), click the box on the left hand column of the row.
+Then click the red 'Release Floating IPs' box in the top right area of the table.

 ## Notes